 Ah.
 Productive gardening AND with less back pain.
 It’s a beautiful idea isn’t it?
 When you build an elevated vegetable garden of your own, you get to do that and even have fewer weeds to deal with.
 It is a creative method that gives you full gardening reign for creating garden beds of various shapes and sizes.
 With the following ideas, you will be growing your very own harvest in no time!

 Raised Bed Gardening: 5 Books bundle on Growing Vegetables In Raised Beds & Containers

 Particularly for areas with poor drainage or soil, the raised bed can provide a consistently healthy home for your plants as drainage and soil maintenance is reduced.
 Many times as you walk through a traditional garden bed, the pressure will lead to soil compacting over time further reducing drainage qualities of the soil.
 When the bed is raised, the soil stays healthy as it will be less prone for invasion by us humans.

 A raised garden makes the most use of your space and has many advantages to your gardening experience.
 Here are some of the advantages of a raised garden.

-- Because of the mixture of a compost blend and custom soil, your plants will receive more nutrients thus will grow better.
+- Because of the mixture of a compost and soil blend, your plants will receive more nutrients and thus will grow better.

 - The raised garden will have better drainage of the beds.
 There is less water collection.